liamhtml/liamhtml/README.md

 # Hello!
 I'm Liam, and I am a webdev and programmer!
+I mostly like to mess around and make things for fun, but I have done a few professional projects.
 ## Experience
  - HTML5
  - CSS3